-- There are extremely important differences in evidence-based treatment recommendations for asthma and COPD, with treatment with long-acting bronchodilators alone (i.e. without inhaled corticosteroids [ICS]) recommended as initial treatment in COPD but contraindicated in asthma due to the risk of severe exacerbations and death. - These risks are also seen in patients who have diagnoses of both asthma and COPD, making it important to identify adult patients who, for safety, should not be treated with long-acting bronchodilators alone. - In COPD, high dose ICS should not be used because of the risk of pneumonia.
+- There are extremely important differences in evidence-based treatment recommendations for asthma and COPD: treatment with LABA and/or LAMA alone (i.e. without inhaled corticosteroids [ICS]) is recommended as initial treatment in COPD but contraindicated in asthma due to the risk of severe exacerbations and death. - These risks are also seen in patients who have diagnoses of both asthma and COPD, making it important to identify adult patients who, for safety, should not be treated with long-acting bronchodilators alone. - In COPD, high dose ICS should not be used because of the risk of pneumonia.